-The remaining \$459,839 component of the District's net position is unrestricted.
+The remaining (\$36,106) component of the District's net position is unrestricted and represents a deficit attributable to the reflection of the District net pension liability.
 Some of the revenue sources, such as DMV fees, restrict expenditures for specific purposes, but do not require that they be returned if unspent in the current year.
 They may be used to meet the District's ongoing programs associated with them.
 Other revenues are discretionary and may be used for any ongoing obligations in carrying out day-to-day operations.

-Unrestricted net position increased \$1,092,341, or 172.7% from the previous year from \$(632,502) to \$459,839.
+Unrestricted net position decreased (\$495,945), or (107.9%) from the previous year from \$459,839 to (\$36,106).
 The chart at right provides the change in Net Position from the prior years and Net Position trend:

-As of June 30, 2015 the District had to report its portion of the net pension liability within the Santa Barbara County

-Retirement System.
-As of June 30, 2018, the District reported its portion of the net OPEB liability within the Santa Barbara County Retirement System.
+As of June 30, 2015 the District had to report its portion of the net pension liability within the Santa Barbara County Retirement System.
+As of June 30, 2018, the District reported its portion of the net OPEB asset (liability) within the Santa Barbara County Retirement System.